Tinram/Database-Filler/README.md

 #### Populate MySQL database tables with test data by parsing the SQL schema file.

 ## Purpose

 ### Primary

-+ Database table cloning without using any real or sensitive data:
++ Database table reproduction without using any real or sensitive data:
-    + Clone of production database tables required for query analysis, yet sensitive data cannot be imported.
-However, you possess a structure-only schema file.
+    + Copy of production database tables required for query analysis, yet sensitive data cannot be imported.
+However, you possess a structure-only SQL schema file.

 ### Secondary